 So off we went to see if a fuse had blown.

 I was tired as we drove the few miles from Pete’s house to this one.
 Tired since I’d landed back from work.
 Beyond tired even—disoriented.
 When we got there Pete stayed downstairs and checked the garage while I walked up the steps, one flight then two then three.
 How many times had I done this.
 How many times had Pete and I had arrived together on a random evening to take care of one thing or another.

 I opened the front door.

 Tired, disoriented, it felt like a deja vu but one with a hole torn from its center.
 In the fading daylight I saw to my left a swath of clean dark brown fabric, a couch no longer covered up with the sheet I’d been using to keep Llew’s grey fur from shedding all over it.
 I felt an emptiness, a pang, the light whispering to me through the windows that this feeling was about loss, the pain of what was, hitting the surface of what was no longer.

 I wanted to run, out and away and to never come back, run like I had been doing for most of my life.

-And with Llewis who sat firmly in center of my heart and this loss.
+So I did.
+I stayed in the house, in the moment. and with Llewis who sat firmly in center of my heart and this loss.